 A built-in gas stovetop sits beneath a matching stainless steel range hood in this stylish kitchen.
 Gray countertops, white cabinets and a white subway-tile backsplash round out the kitchen's contemporary look.

 When you've determined what material you'll be using, it's time to figure out how much you'll need to source for your subway tile project.
 Measuring the surface area you need to cover to determine the square footage will give you this figure.
 In general, backsplashes cover the portion of a kitchen's walls above the countertops which will be most at risk from cooking or cleaning spatter.
 However, if your subway tile vision includes a grand execution that stretches from countertops to ceiling, go forth undaunted — there are no hard and fast rules for how much backsplash is too much.

 When you've determined the amount of subway tile you'll need for the project, it's installation time.
-Subway tile can be anywhere from extremely simple to extremely difficult to install, depending on the material you've chosen, the layout of the area you'll be covering, and the pattern of the tile.
-If you're a novice when it comes to tile installation, you'll probably want to hire a professional to install your subway tile backsplash.
+Subway tile can be anywhere from extremely simple to extremely difficult to install, depending on the material you've chosen, the layout of the area and the pattern of the tile.
+If you're a novice when it comes to tile installation, you'll probably want to hire a professional to install your subway tile backsplash, especially if you are using an expensive material or applying a complex pattern like a chevron design.
 Alternatively, if you've got serious DIY chops or have installed backsplash tile before, you may want to try installing the backsplash yourself for a considerable savings.